FreekPaans/apache-openid-connect/README.md

 # Apache OpenID Connect

-The projects allows you to turn Apache into an OpenID Connect Provider (OP).
+This projects allows you to turn Apache into an OpenID Connect Provider (OP).
 This is useful if you currently have an environment that's currently protected by Apache's Basic or Digest Authentication, and want to use that authentication in related environments without sharing password files.

 It builds on top of Brent Shaffer's https://github.com/bshaffer/oauth2-server-php for all the OAuth/OIDC related magic, so big thanks to him for that effort.